India announces new trademark, patent policy amid global pressure

 India, however, says, it is party to the Trade-Related Aspects of Intellectual Property Rights (TRIPS), a WTO agreement that sets minimum standards for intellectual property regulation.

 “It (IPR policy) reiterates India’s commitment to the Doha Development Agenda and the TRIPS agreement,” a government statement said.
-(Additional reporting by Zeba Siddiqui in Mumbai)
+(Additional reporting by Zeba Siddiqui in Mumbai; Editing by Douglas Busvine and David Evans)